According to a report from Verto it was found that more and more people are opting to switch to Mac. If you’re one of them, this post is for you.

 Using Trackpad on Mac Efficiently

-On the scale of 0-10, I’d rate the trackpad on mac, 20.
+On a scale of 0-10, I’d rate the trackpad on mac, 20.
 It’s that awesome.
 It’s just enough for almost anyone to use it.

 There are a lot of gestures you can apply on the trackpad to perform a ton of tasks.
 Most of the heavy lifting is done by the trackpad in navigating you through the mac – all day long.